NxRoot/electron-multiple-windows/README.md

 > The default `index.tsx` is always the top level of your application where you can wrap providers.

 **Component imports are managed **automatically** by webpack configuration.** (Each bundle requires used imports only)

+# Available Scripts

+In the project directory, you can run:

+### Starting

+### `npm start`

+Runs the app in the development mode.

+### Building

+### `npm run make`

+So you've got an amazing application there, and you want to package it all up and share it with the world.
+If you run the make script, Electron Forge will generate you platform specific distributables for you to share with everyone.

+### Publishing

+### `npm run publish`

+Now you have distributables that you can share with your users.
+If you run the publish script, Electron Forge will then publish the platform-specific distributables for you, using the publishing method of your choice.

+## Learn More

+You can learn more in the [Electron-Forge documentation](https://www.electronforge.io/).

+To learn React, check out the [React documentation](https://reactjs.org/).